+Maintain Regional Traffic Count Information Center: Staff will add all 2023 count data to its extensive in-house database.

+- Conduct the regularly scheduled Traffic Counting Program: The FFY 2024 program will

+focus on the North traffic counting Subregion, as well as MassDOT-Highway Division

+requested counts and Town requested counts.
+Staff anticipates approximately 300

+counts.
+The towns in the north traffic counting subregion that will be the focus of the

+FFY2024 effort can be found in the table below.

+- Berlin

+- Northborough

+- Westborough

+- Boylston

+- Shrewsbury

+- West Boylston

+- Holden

+- Princeton

+- Rutland

+- Paxton

+- Leicester

+- Spencer

+- Oakham

+- Barre

+- Hardwick

+- New Braintree

+- North Brookfield

+- East Brookfield

+- Brookfield

+- West Brookfield

+- Warren

-- Maintain Regional Traffic Count Information Center: Staff will add all 2022 count data to its extensive in-house database. - Conduct the regularly scheduled Traffic Counting Program: The FFY 2023 program will focus on the south traffic counting Subregion (includes 21 communities), as well as MassDOT-Highway Division requested counts and Town requested counts.
-Staff anticipates approximately 300 counts. - Conduct Axle Classification Surveys: These surveys are performed at all count locations conducted in the region that utilize pneumatic tube counting devices (currently 9 of the 10 devices used) with special attention given to locations near major intermodal freight facilities on National Highway System (NHS) Connectors. - Create Axle Classification summary information For all completed counts in FFY 2023, axle classification data will be added to the vehicle classification database. - Maintain link with GIS: Maintain and update the traffic count database and the traffic flow map each year.
+- Conduct Axle Classification Surveys: These surveys are performed at all count locations conducted in the region that utilize pneumatic tube counting devices (currently 9 of the 112 devices used) with special attention given to locations near major intermodal freight facilities on National Highway System (NHS) Connectors.

+- Create Axle Classification summary information For all completed counts in FFY 2024, axle classification data will be added to the vehicle classification database.

+- Maintain link with GIS: Maintain and update the traffic count database and the traffic flow map each year.
 Utilize the GIS mapping to identify gaps and allocate resources to collect traffic count data as needed.
-Maintain and update online resources to assess traffic data including ArcGIS Online maps and tools. - Data Submittal: Staff will upload completed count data to the Transportation Data Management System (MS2) website per MassDOT guidance. - Extract Vehicle Speeds: Staff will extract vehicle speeds for FFY 2023 and record the information in the regional database.
-Vehicle speed data will be extracted for use in GIS mapping and modeling. - Informing the development of the LRTP: Staff will utilize collected traffic data to inform the development of the LRTP
+Maintain and update online resources to assess traffic data including ArcGIS Online maps and tools.

+- Data Submittal: Staff will upload completed count data to the Transportation Data Management System (MS2) website per MassDOT guidance.

+Extract Vehicle Speeds: Staff will extract vehicle speeds for FFY 2024 and record the information in the regional database.
+Vehicle speed data will be extracted for use in GIS mapping and modeling.